Black people: Mexico

+The 2015 preliminary survey to the 2020 census allowed Afro-Mexicans to self-identify for the first time in Mexico and recorded a total of 1.4 million (1.2% of the total Mexican population).
+The majority of Afro-Mexicans live in the Costa Chica of Guerrero region.

 Caribbean

 Dominican Republic

 The first Afro-Dominican slaves were shipped to the Dominican Republic by Spanish conquistadors during the Transatlantic slave trade.

 Puerto Rico

 Spanish conquistadors shipped slaves from West Africa to Puerto Rico.
 Afro-Puerto Ricans in part trace ancestry to this colonization of the island.

 South America

 Approximately 12 million people were shipped from Africa to the Americas during the Atlantic slave trade from 1492 to 1888.
 Of these, 11.5 million of those shipped to South America and the Caribbean.
 Brazil was the largest importer in the Americas, with 5.5 million African slaves imported, followed by the British Caribbean with 2.76 million, the Spanish Caribbean and Spanish Mainland with 1.59 million Africans, and the French Caribbean with 1.32 million.
 Today their descendants number approximately 150 million in South America and the Caribbean.
 In addition to skin color, other physical characteristics such as facial features and hair texture are often variously used in classifying peoples as black in South America and the Caribbean.
 In South America and the Caribbean, classification as black is also closely tied to social status and socioeconomic variables, especially in light of social conceptions of "blanqueamiento" (racial whitening) and related concepts.